 If you are cutting back on food intake to lose weight, or avoiding key foods because of intolerances, a vitamin and mineral supplement can act as an important safety net.

 Vitamin A in the retinol form is obtained from eating animal and fish livers, kidneys, oily fish, eggs and dairy products.
-You can also convert some carotenoid pigments, found in dark green leaves and yellow-orange fruits, into vitamin A. Of around 600 carotenoids present in fruit and vegetables, around 50 can be converted into vitamin A, mostly in your intestines, and these are said to have pro-vitamin A activity.
+You can also convert some carotenoid pigments, found in dark green leaves and yellow-orange fruits, into vitamin A. Of around 600 antioxidant carotenoids present in fruit and vegetables, around 50 can be converted into vitamin A, mostly in your intestines, and these are said to have pro-vitamin A activity.
 Of these, alphacarotene, betacarotene, gammacarotene and cryptoxanthin are the most prevalent in the diet.
-Recent studies show this conversion is less efficient that originally believed, and it takes around 12mcg betacarotene to yield 1mcg of retinol.
-In the average Western diet, plants provide less than 30% of dietary vitamin A intakes, while animal products account for over 70%.
+Recent studies show the conversion of carotenoids to vitamin A is less efficient that originally believed, and it takes around 12mcg betacarotene to yield 1mcg of retinol.
+In the average Western diet, plants provide less than 30% of dietary vitamin A intakes, while animal based foods account for over 70%.

 Vitamin C is found in all fruit and vegetables, especially guava, citrus, berries, blackcurrants, kiwis, peppers, green leaves and sprouts.
 Most animals make their own vitamin C, but humans and other primates lack the enzyme (L-gulonolactone oxidase) needed for its synthesis.
 Why we lost, or never acquired, the ability to synthesize vitamin C remains one of the greatest mysteries of human biochemistry.
 It is thought to have resulted from a genetic accident millions of years ago.
 Because our ancient ancestors ate a vegetarian diet full of vitamin C-rich plants their vitamin C intake was several fold higher than ours (estimated at 392 mg a day) so this genetic accident did not pose a survival threat.